What Causes the Error Message: DNS Server Could Not be Found?

 On Windows, go to the Network and Sharing Center, select Change Adapter Settings, right-click Local Area or Wi-Fi connection (depending on which one you’re connected to), open Properties, click Internet Protocol Version 4 (or higher), click Properties, select Use the following DNS server addresses, and then enter the new IP address of the DNS server.

-There are a few possible reasons why you may be disconnected from the DNS server.
+You may be disconnected from the DNS server for a few reasons.
 If your internet connection is unstable or too slow, it can cause a disruption in the connection between your computer and the DNS server.
 This can be caused by faulty hardware or software on either side and incorrect settings on the router or server.

 When it comes to IP addresses not responding, one of the most common issues is that the addressing scheme has become corrupted or changed.
 This can happen either through manual changes made by the network administrator or due to software errors that cause address assignments to get confused.